Wildlife Monitoring

 Royal Forest and Bird Protection Society of New Zealand : Operation Pateke

-The first airborne radio detection system on a UAS in New Zealand.
-Designed by X-craft, this system is specifically built to operate in high risk, difficult terrain conditions for the task of tracking wildlife with transponders.
-To our knowledge this system, at the time of first launch, is unique in the world as the pilot has the ability to track across multiple frequencies, identifying multiple individual targets during a single flight and remotely controlling a range of parameters on the airborne system in real-time.
-Any tagged wildlife can be tracked, from birds, animals to surface dwelling marine life.
+A bit of history ; Above is a video of the first airborne radio detection system on a UAS in New Zealand.
+Designed by X-craft, this system was specifically built to operate in high risk, difficult terrain conditions for the task of tracking wildlife with transponders.
+To our knowledge this system, at the time of first launch, was unique in the world.
+The pilot had the ability to track across multiple frequencies, identifying multiple individual targets during a single flight and remotely controlling a range of parameters on the airborne system in real-time.
+Any tagged wildlife could be tracked, from birds, animals to surface dwelling marine life.
+This system won a World Wildlife Innovation Award.

 Royal Forest and Bird Protection Society of New Zealand : Operation Pateke

-The first airborne radio detection system on a UAS in New Zealand.
-Designed by X-craft, this system is specifically built to operate in high risk, difficult terrain conditions for the task of tracking wildlife with transponders.
-To our knowledge this system, at the time of first launch, is unique in the world as the pilot has the ability to track across multiple frequencies, identifying multiple individual targets during a single flight and remotely controlling a range of parameters on the airborne system in real-time.
-Any tagged wildlife can be tracked, from birds, animals to surface dwelling marine life.
+A bit of history ; Above is a video of the first airborne radio detection system on a UAS in New Zealand.
+Designed by X-craft, this system was specifically built to operate in high risk, difficult terrain conditions for the task of tracking wildlife with transponders.
+To our knowledge this system, at the time of first launch, was unique in the world.
+The pilot had the ability to track across multiple frequencies, identifying multiple individual targets during a single flight and remotely controlling a range of parameters on the airborne system in real-time.
+Any tagged wildlife could be tracked, from birds, animals to surface dwelling marine life.
+This system won a World Wildlife Innovation Award.

-We are also doing a series of Infra-red, optical and computer vision experiments for the tracking and identification of wildlife.
+Infra-red : Trials using Infra-red, optical and computer vision for the detection and tracking and identification of wildlife has had some interesting results.
 Below are some early trials of this where we carried out a search for rabbits.
 The aim is to see what characteristics identify them as distinct from other wildlife such as rats, cats, ferrets and birds.